cinnamon-roll1/Mapbox_Osmium_web_app/README.md

 # BP Mapbox Osmium

-Web application for previewing selected OpenStreetMap data in Mapbox and exporting the current map selection as GeoJSON.
+Web application for preview selected OpenStreetMap data in Mapbox and exporting the current map selection from OpenStreetMap data to GeoJSON.

 ## Requirements